Mongoose Server Benchmarks and Performance¶

 Notes:

-• Jitter: Because the measurements were taken on a Mac that does not support hard CPU isolation, OS jitter and background activity are visible in the higher percentiles (e.g., p99, p99.9), as occasional spikes.
+- Jitter: Because the measurements were taken on a Mac that does not support hard CPU isolation, OS jitter and background activity are visible in the top percentiles (p99.99 and above).
+The p50–p99.9 body of the distribution is not jitter-dominated.

 The example program PoolEventSourceServerExample.java publishes pooled events at very high rates and periodically prints heap and GC statistics.
 A representative snippet of its output: